Industrial Engineering and Operations Research

 Curriculum

-A minimum of nine graduate courses is required in the major, including those taken prior to the entrance examination.
-Usually, these are courses taken in this department, but to a very limited extent, courses taken in other departments or at other institutions may be counted as part of this requirement.
+A minimum of nine letter-graded graduate courses is required in the major, including those taken prior to the entrance examination.
+Usually, these are courses taken in the IEOR department, but to a very limited extent, courses taken in other departments may be counted as part of this requirement.
 These courses should provide depth in the student's probable research area.

 In addition, course work is required in two minor areas.
-This is a College of Engineering requirement, which specifies that two or three courses (of advanced undergraduate or graduate level) typically represent a minimum program for a minor.
-This loose wording reflects the diverse needs of the College.
-In this department, each minor must consist of six units at the graduate level, at least three of which must be taken for a letter grade.
+Each minor must consist of six units at the graduate level, at least three of which must be taken for a letter grade.
 A minor may serve either to strengthen theoretical foundations (e.g., measure-theoretic probability theory), or as an area of application (e.g., transportation).
-At most one course of one minor can be a course from within this department, as long as this course is distinct from the major.
-Both minors should be selected to strengthen the student's background in his or her research area, and subject to the approval of the head graduate adviser.
-Graduate courses at other institutions may make up part of a minor if the subject matter is appropriate.
+At most one course of one minor can be a course from within this department, as long as this course is distinct from the nine courses in the major.
+Both minors should be selected to strengthen the student's background in his or her research area, and minors are subject to the approval of the head graduate adviser.

 Coursework is comprised of an approved study list based on the student’s research interest, which must include the following: